41 Airspeed Definitions & Measurement

 (12)

-Therefore, the upstream flow velocity can be measured by measuring the difference between a flow’s total and static pressure.
+Therefore, the freestream flow velocity, , can be measured by measuring the difference between a flow’s total and static pressure.

-While sometimes a pitot-static probe is used to measure dynamic pressure, in practice, it is found that it can be measured somewhat more accurately by using a separate pitot probe and static vent, as shown in the schematic below.
+While a pitot-static probe is sometimes used to measure dynamic pressure, it is generally more accurate to measure dynamic pressure with a separate pitot probe and static vent, as shown in Figure 4.
 On an airplane, the static vent or source is usually located somewhere on the side of the fuselage.
-There may also be more than one static vent for redundancy.
-The pitot probe is set off from the aircraft’s surface into the flow; these pitot probes may be mounted on an airplane’s nose or, in some cases, under the wing.
-The total pressure is connected to the airspeed indicator (ASI), with the static pressures connected to the altimeter and vertical speed indicator.
+There may also be multiple static vents for redundancy.
+Pitot probes are mounted in the flow, away from the aircraft’s surface; they may be mounted on the nose or, in some cases, under the wing.
+The total pressure is connected to the airspeed indicator (ASI), with the static pressure being connected to the altimeter and vertical speed indicator.
 A heating element is used on the Pitot probe to prevent icing and avoid false ASI readings.

 Measuring Total Pressure